top of page

 4. Stick to a shopping list

 Write down the shopping list and only get what’s needed.
 This can be a tricky one - especially if we’re tempted by items with sale stickers that are not on our list.
-But if we stick to a list, we’re more mindful of how much we should be spending during our trip.
+But if we stick to a list, we’re more mindful of how much we should be spending during our trips to the shop.
+We might find it helpful to remind ourselves: it’s not a saving if we didn’t need it to begin with!

 5. Compare the unit sizes

-The unit price is the cost per litre, or kilogram, usually in very small writing on the price tag.
+The unit price is the cost per litre, or kilogram (or sheets for toilet roll) usually in very small writing on the price tag.
 This is helpful to compare when we’re buying multi-packs to see if we’re really getting a good deal.
+Although it might look like the cheapest option on the shelf, it’s always worth doing a comparison of the cost per unit as it will show us the best value items.

 Most of the time, we can tell by just looking at the comparisons between two different prices.
 Another handy trick is to do a simple calculation: